 The Benefits Of High Fiber Diet

-Fiber allows good bacteria to grow by feeding off of carbohydrates in the diet, which decreases bad bacteria populations like E. coli or H. pylori that cause illness or infection within the gut (2).
+Fiber allows good bacteria to grow by feeding off of these indigestible carbohydrates in the diet, which decreases bad bacteria populations like E. coli or H. pylori that cause illness or infection within the gut (2).

 A high fiber diet may to decrease LDL cholesterol levels, which protects you from cardiovascular disease.
 This can be seen by the lowering of total serum cholesterol and low-density lipoprotein (LDL) levels in the blood plasma.
 In addition to that, a high-fiber diet also increases HDL or good cholesterol which again helps protect the body from developing heart disease (2).

 Looking for a way to break the vicious cycle of weight loss and tone up all the jiggly parts?
 Watch the extra pounds fly off and your muscles firm up with the BetterMe app!

 When you eat a high fiber diet it leaves you feeling full for longer which reduces appetite resulting in weight loss.
 It is often used as a part of many different diets because of this reason alone.

 By eating a high fiber diet, the stool becomes larger and moves more quickly through the digestive tract, which prevents constipation.

 Fiber slows down the absorption of sugars so blood glucose levels do not spike, improving your body’s response to blood sugar changes.
 This is beneficial for those with diabetes or pre-diabetes because it can help keep their condition under better control (2).

 The Bottom Line

 A high fiber diet can be beneficial to anyone regardless of age or sex, but if you are experiencing too much fiber side effects it is best to go back to the basics and gradually increase your fiber levels.
 Try incorporating one or two extra servings of fruit or veggies into your daily meals and measure how you feel for a few days before increasing further.